Measure twice and cut once – Carpentry Proverb.

 An essential part of any building project is being able to mark what you've measured.
 A mechanical pencil with a thick, sturdy lead will be useful on cement bricks, wood and some metal surfaces.
 The lead also remains sharp and narrow at all times and can be replaced with a click of the pencil if you break it off while working.
 This is handy if you only have one hand free for marking and don't want to waste time sharpening your pencil.

-A carpenter's pencil is the perfect old-school solution, but one of these needs to be sharpened regularly or it becomes very inaccurate.
+A carpenter's pencil is the perfect old-school solution, but it needs to be sharpened regularly, or it becomes very inaccurate.
 A thick line on a delicate project won't be very helpful.
 The good news is, for those who love to go traditional, you can get mechanical carpenter's pencils these days.
 You simply snap off the blunt piece and extend new, sharp lead as needed.

 What About The Extras?